uberfastman/fantasy-football-metrics-weekly-report/README.md

 ---

-<a name="features"></a>
+<a name="integrations"></a>
-### Additional Features
+### Additional Integrations

-The Fantasy Football Metrics Weekly Report application also supports several additional features if you choose to utilize them.
+The Fantasy Football Metrics Weekly Report application also supports several additional integrations if you choose to utilize them.
 Currently it is capable of uploading your generated reports to Google Drive, and also directly posting your generated reports to the Slack Messenger app.

 <a name="google"></a>
 #### Google Drive Integration Setup